-- Prior to using an ATV, the operator shall check to verify fuel level, oil level and tire pressure. - An ATV shall not be operated upon any paved road surfaces unless it is an emergency situation or when traveling to or from an activity site where no reasonable alternative route exists. - An ATV shall not be operated upon any railroad tracks for any reason.
+- An ATV shall not be operated upon any railroad tracks for any reason.
 Adjacent access roads are acceptable.
 Extreme caution should be used when crossing tracks and operating in the vicinity of the tracks as the noise of the ATV will make it impossible to hear a train.
-If there will be an extended use of the ATV in the vicinity of the tracks, have the ECC notify the railroad. - An ATV shall be operated at speeds that are reasonable for road and terrain conditions. - The primary uses for the ATV would be search: finding a lost or otherwise disoriented victim; medical: reaching a victim in inaccessible areas and transporting back to civilization and; fire: for accessing and transporting firefighting equipment in the event of a fire in an otherwise inaccessible area.

-- Equipment and/or patients transported on the ATV or trailer/sled must be secured using available straps, ropes, etc. - Extreme care and LOW SPEED will be used whenever transporting a person on the trailer/sled or ATV. - Whenever an ATV is in use it should be operated in a safe and professional manner.
+If there will be an extended use of the ATV in the vicinity of the tracks, have the ECC notify the railroad. - An ATV shall be operated at speeds that are reasonable for road and terrain conditions. - The primary uses for the ATV would be search: finding a lost or otherwise disoriented victim; medical: reaching a victim in inaccessible areas and transporting back to civilization and; fire: for accessing and transporting firefighting equipment in the event of a fire in an otherwise inaccessible area. - Equipment and/or patients transported on the ATV or trailer/sled must be secured using available straps, ropes, etc. - Extreme care and LOW SPEED will be used whenever transporting a person on the trailer/sled or ATV. - Whenever an ATV is in use it should be operated in a safe and professional manner.
 It should be operated at a safe speed and all wheels must remain on the ground.
 At no time should the public get the impression that it is being operated recklessly, recreationally or for personal enjoyment.

 Personal Injury or Property Damage: Membership within a special response team such as the JCART, by the very nature of the operations, is inherently dangerous.
-In the event of any personal injury incurred while using the ATV or any damage to the ATV caused by the operation of the ATV within the duty of JCART shall be reported to the incident commander immediately for the procurement of medical treatment, and/or replacement of resources.
+In the event of any personal injury incurred while using the ATV or any damage to the ATV caused by the operation of the AIV within the duty of JCART shall be reported to the incident commander immediately for the procurement of medical treatment, and/or replacement of resources.
 Damage to the ATV is the responsibility of the owner, as outlined within the guideline, and not that of the JCFRA, JCESA or any fire department of Jefferson County.